prechelt/typecheck-decorator/README.md

 become a real issue:
 - A non-trivial annotation on a trivial function that is being called very frequently in a tight loop.
-- You check the types of all elements of a large data structure many times, but most often they will not actually be accessed.
+- Checking the types of every element of a large data structure many times, although only few of those elements will actually be accessed.

 Limitations